 About the bank

-However, since they rely on a combination of human and machine execution channels, and each execution varies based on market conditions, client requirements and cost, it was difficult for BDs to apply controls that would reliably and adequately protect sensitive data,
+However, since they rely on a combination of human and machine execution channels while each execution varies based on market conditions, client requirements and cost, it was difficult for BDs to apply controls that would reliably and adequately protect sensitive data, particularly at scale.

 To meet these strict regulatory and contractual requirements, the bank enlisted Immuta to help with the following: